Category:

 Virtual and augmented reality

-The MedTech market is projected to touch $799.67 billion by 2030, and for the manufacturers, a key point of differentiation could be UI/UX design that makes professionals and patients comfortable with their devices.
+The MedTech market is projected to reach $799.67 billion by 2030 according to Fortune Business Insights, and for manufacturers, a key point of differentiation is interface design that makes professionals and patients productive with their devices from the first interaction.
+An agency qualified for this work should show shipped FDA-regulated device interfaces with named clients, documented human factors testing, and experience working within the regulatory submission process.

 Triple Your Customer Base With Human-Centered Medical Device Interface Design